U.S. delegation fails to secure release of Americans in Venezuela visit | Politics

 U.S. delegation fails to secure release of Americans in Venezuela visit

+Talks this week with Maduro's Socialist government did not include Venezuela's oil sector, under U.S. sanctions since 2019, according to the sources.
+The delegation did meet opposition leader Juan Guaido.
+Washington recognizes him as Venezuela's legitimate interim president, having rejected Maduro's 2018 re-election as a sham, but the Socialist leader remains in power, backed by the military as well as Russia, Cuba, China and Iran.

-A State Department spokesperson confirmed Carstens and Story's departure.
-"The trip focused on discussions about the welfare and safety of wrongfully detained U.S. nationals in Venezuela and to press for their release," the spokesperson said, adding Carstens saw detainees to "assess their well-being."
-A statement issued by Heath's aunt, Trudy Rutherford, on behalf of his family said that despite Carstens' "best efforts," the U.S. delegation "was not able to secure an emergency medical evacuation for Matthew."
+A statement issued on behalf of Heath's family said despite Carstens' "best efforts," the U.S. delegation "was not able to secure an emergency medical evacuation."
+"We believe that Matthew's physical and mental health both continue to be at risk and are fearful he may attempt suicide again," the statement said.

-Heath was arrested in 2020 on terrorism charges, which he denied.
-U.S. officials said Heath was not sent by Washington and accused Venezuela of holding him on trumped-up charges.
-In March, a White House-led delegation, including Carstens, met Venezuelan President Nicolas Maduro, and a potential easing of U.S. sanctions was among the topics discussed.
+Heath was arrested in 2020 on terrorism charges, which he denies.
+U.S. officials said Heath was not sent by Washington and have accused Venezuela of holding him on trumped-up charges.
+In March, a White House-led delegation, including Carstens, met Maduro, and a potential easing of U.S. sanctions was among the topics discussed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)